OpenEnergyDashboard/OED/USAGE.md

 ## Development ##

 ### With Docker ###
-If using Docker, you first need to install [Docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/).

 When using OED via Docker, most commands should be issued in the form:

-`docker-compose run --rm web [COMMAND]`
+`docker-compose exec web [COMMAND]`

 In other words:
-- `docker-compose run` - Execute a command in a Docker container managed by Docker-Compose
+- `docker-compose exec` - Execute a command in a Docker container managed by Docker-Compose
-- `--rm` - Remove the container after executing the command
 - `web` - Run the command in the `web` container (the container with Node and NPM)

-Adding the `--service-ports` flag prevents Docker from segregating the container in the network, so you can access the OED server.
-E.g.:

-`docker-compose run --rm --service-ports web src/scripts/devstart.sh`
+This only works if the system is running (started via `docker-compose up`).
+If, for some reason, you have to execute a command without starting the system, use	`docker-compose run --rm web [COMMAND]`, which will start a new `web` container and then remove it once finished.

+Follow the instructions in the Docker Quickstart section at the top of the document.

 ### Without Docker ###
 If you are not using Docker, you need to install the dependencies yourself.
 Specifically,